Alternative fuel vehicle: Nuclear power

 In principle, it is possible to build a vehicle powered by nuclear fission or nuclear decay.
 However, there are two major problems: first one has to transform the energy, which comes as heat and radiation into energy usable for a drive.
 One possible would be to use a steam turbine as in a nuclear power plant, but such a device would take too much space.
 A more suitable way would be direct conversion into electricity for example with thermoelements or thermionic devices.
 The second problem is that nuclear fission produces high levels of neutron and gamma rays, which require excessive shielding, that would result in a vehicle too large for use on public roads.
 However studies were made in this way by Ford Nucleon.

 A better way for a nuclear powered vehicle would be the use of power of radioactive decay in radioisotope thermoelectric generators, which are also very safe and reliable.
 The required shielding of these devices depends on the used radio nuclide.
 Plutonium-238 as nearly pure alpha radiator does not require much shielding.

-As prices for suitable radionuclide are high and energy density is low (generating 1 watt with Plutonium-238 requires a half gram of it), this way of propulsion is too expensive for wide use.
+As prices for suitable radionuclide are high and energy density is low (generating 1 watt with plutonium-238 requires a half gram of it), this way of propulsion is too expensive for wide use.
 Also radioisotope thermoelectric generators offer according to their large content of high radioactive material an extreme danger in case of misuse for example by terrorists.
 The only vehicle in use, which is driven by radioisotope thermoelectric generators is the Mars rover Curiosity.

 Other forms of nuclear power as fusion and annihilation are at present not available for vehicle propulsion, as no working fusion reactor is available and it is questionable if one can ever built one with a size suitable for a road vehicle.
 Annihilation may perhaps work in some ways (see antimatter drive), but there is no technology existing to produce and store enough antimatter.

+Pedal-assisted electric hybrid vehicle

+In very small vehicles, the power demand decreases, so human power can be employed to make a significant improvement in battery life.
+Three such commercially made vehicles are the Sinclair C5, ELF and TWIKE.